cosmos/cosmos-sdk/x/mint/README.md

 https://github.com/cosmos/cosmos-sdk/blob/7e402fb1435790976fa4eafdb3467940fb7f6d1c/x/mint/proto/cosmos/mint/v1beta1/mint.proto#L32-L90
 ```

+### LastReductionEpoch

+Last reduction epoch stores the epoch number when the last reduction of coin mint amount per epoch has happened.

+## Begin-Epoch

+Minting parameters are recalculated and inflation is paid at the beginning
+of each epoch.
+An epoch is signaled by x/epochs

+### NextEpochProvisions

+The target epoch provision is recalculated on each reduction period
+(default 3 years).
+At the time of the reduction, the current provision is
+multiplied by the reduction factor (default `2/3`), to calculate the
+provisions for the next epoch.
+Consequently, the rewards of the next
+period will be lowered by a `1` - reduction factor.

+### EpochProvision

+Calculate the provisions generated for each epoch based on current epoch
+provisions.
+The provisions are then minted by the `mint` module's
+`ModuleMinterAccount`.
+These rewards are transferred to a
+`FeeCollector`, which handles distributing the rewards per the chain's needs.
+This fee collector is specified as the `auth` module's `FeeCollector` `ModuleAccount`.

 ## Begin-Block

 Minting parameters are recalculated and inflation paid at the beginning of each block.

+NOTE: Only one of BeginBlock or BeginEpoch hooks should be enabled for minting.

 ### Inflation rate calculation